 PLAs require contractors to follow union work rules, which changes the way they otherwise would assign employees to specific job tasks—requiring contractors to abandon an efficient labor utilization practice called “multiskilling” and instead assign work based on inefficient and archaic union craft jurisdictional boundaries that increase labor costs.
 Open shop contractors achieve significant labor cost savings through multiskilling, in which workers possess a range of skills that are appropriate for more than one work process and are used flexibly across multiple trades on a project or within an organization.
 This practice has tremendous labor productivity advantages for contractors, but it is forbidden by typical union work rules and, by extension, PLAs.

 PLAs require nonunion companies to pay their workers' health and welfare benefits to union trust funds, even though these companies have their own benefits plans.
 Workers cannot access any of their union benefits accrued during the life of the PLA project unless they decide to leave their nonunion employer, join a union and remain with the union until vested.
-Few nonunion employees will join a union after working on a PLA project, so in order to ensure nonunion employees have retirement and benefits plans that actually help their employees, companies pay benefits twice: once to the union plans and once to the existing company plans.
+Because few nonunion employees choose to join a union after working on a PLA project, companies end up paying benefits twice: once to the union plans and once to the existing company plans to ensure employees have direct access to retirement and benefits plans.
 Nonunion contractors have to factor this double benefit cost into their bid, which needlessly increases costs and puts them at a competitive disadvantage against union contractors that are not saddled with these unnecessary costs.
 In addition, paying into underfunded and mismanaged union-affiliated multi-employer pension plans may expose merit shop contractors to massive pension withdrawal liabilities.
 Depending on the health of a union-managed multi-employer pension plan, signing a PLA could bankrupt a contractor or prevent it from qualifying for construction bonds needed to build future projects for the USACE and other clients.

 PLAs require nonunion companies to obtain apprentices exclusively from union apprenticeship programs.
 Participants in federal and state-approved nonunion apprenticeship programs and community or employer training programs cannot work on a job covered by a PLA.
-This means the future’s construction industry workforce enrolled in qualified apprenticeship programs could be excluded from work in their community if these training programs are not run by unions.
+This means future construction industry workers enrolled in qualified apprenticeship programs could be excluded from working in their own community if these training programs are not run by unions.

 This begs the question: Why not eliminate these provisions and therefore eliminate the controversy?
 The answer: Without these anti-competitive and discriminatory provisions that discourage nonunion contractors from competing for public projects, unions rarely agree to concessions regarding labor peace, work schedules and other provisions that are the cornerstones of the alleged benefits of a PLA.
-Unions and PLA proponents require these provisions because they are crucial to reducing competition and ensuring union contractors have an unfair advantage over nonunion contractors.
+PLA proponents require these provisions because they are crucial to reducing competition and ensuring union contractors have an unfair advantage over nonunion contractors.

 Therefore, no project should be considered for a government-mandated PLA.